 A good reason for any intra-day pump is usually partnerships, implementations of a roadmap e.g. Mainnet launch or listing on a new exchange (mega-pump).The Ethereum website page will quickly provide you with that value.

-(Other questions similar: When will Ethereum price rise, why is Ethereum price rising, will Ethereum keep rising, what is going on with Ethereum price, how much has Ethereum gone up, will Ethereum price rise, is Ethereum value going up, is Ethereum going to keep going up?)
+(Other questions we can't answer because we aren't God: When will Ethereum price rise, why is Ethereum price rising, will Ethereum keep rising, what is going on with Ethereum price, how much has Ethereum gone up, will Ethereum price rise, is Ethereum value going up, is Ethereum going to keep going up?)

 Why is Ethereum's price going down?

 It’s difficult to tell right now as the daily ETH candle hasn’t closed.
-Hopefully it closes above its 200EMA and signifies a reversal.
 However a quick way to know the reason for any sudden disruption in Ethereum's price is to look at its social media feed to see if it released news that the market revolts at or it’s simply a red crypto day.

 To view the Social sentiments for Ethereum, Simple click the Social Button on this page, located immediately below the Price Charts.

-(Similar questions: Will Ethereum price go down?, Will Ethereum go down again?, Ethereum price going down, Ethereum going up or down, Will Ethereum go up or down?, Bitcoin is going down, Why Ethereum is going down?, Will Ethereum go down?, When will Ethereum price go down?, Are Ethereum bitcoins going up or down?, Ethereum value going down, Will the price of Ethereum go down?).
+(Similar questions we don't have the answer to: Will Ethereum price go down?, Will Ethereum go down again?, Ethereum price going down, Ethereum going up or down, Will Ethereum go up or down?, Bitcoin is going down, Why Ethereum is going down?, Will Ethereum go down?, When will Ethereum price go down?, Are Ethereum bitcoins going up or down?, Ethereum value going down, Will the price of Ethereum go down?).

 ETH Live Prices Data